phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

+#Total Number of Tweets: 1263389
-#Number of Trump Tweets: 390475
+#Number of Trump Tweets: 393298
-#Number of Cruz Tweets: 272859
+#Number of Cruz Tweets: 274291
-#Number of Clinton Tweets: 240979
+#Number of Clinton Tweets: 241197
-#Number of Sanders Tweets: 158009
+#Number of Sanders Tweets: 158133
-#Number of Rubio Tweets: 83970
+#Number of Rubio Tweets: 84431
 #Number of Jeb!
-Tweets: 57221
+Tweets: 58383
-#Number of Carson Tweets: 30887
+#Number of Carson Tweets: 31089
-#Number of Kasich Tweets: 22407
+#Number of Kasich Tweets: 22596
-#Total Number of Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---